jamesjharper/integra8/examples/README.md

 // 3: test_5 and test_6 can be executed at the same time
 // but only after test_4 has completes
-//
-// This is because Integra8 is honoring the order
-// which each component is defined in the test fie
 #[integration_test]
 #[parallel]
 fn test_5() {